15 DAYS – VISIT THE HIGHLIGHTS OF THE NORTHERN HISTORICAL ROUTE & THE TRIBES OF THE OMO VALLEY

 A nonrefundable deposit of $1200 per person is required at time of booking.
 We recommend you reserve your spot as soon as possible.
 You can pay your deposit by Bank Wire Transfer.
 Bank details will be provided upon registration.

-The tour will be confirmed 8 weeks prior, on November 9, 2016.
+The tour will be confirmed 8 weeks prior.
 Please do not make any travel arrangements to Ethiopia before we have confirmed the tour.
 Full payment is due when the tour is confirmed.

 Please send us an email at firstname.lastname@example.org with your first and last name, your phone, which tour you are registering for, along with any additional information that you would like us to know.